-The challenges of 2020 have greatly impacted many individuals, families, and businesses.
-Many have experienced illness, job less, homelessness, isolation, and so on.
+The challenges of the last few years have greatly impacted many individuals, families, and businesses.
+Many have experienced illness, job loss, homelessness, isolation, and so on.
 The holidays are the perfect time to put a smile on someone’s face who needs it most.
 If you’re in a position to help, make it a priority to give back this holiday season.

 There are plenty of ways you can lend a hand while not compromising your health.
 For this week’s Tips, here are 6 ways you can give back this holiday season.